Milywayz/Mock-Portfolio/README.md

 ## Description

 This project was made to make a mock portfolio while using HTML and CSS coding.
-It has a working clickable links to users previous work, scrolling UI on the header, and gives information of a portfolio.
+It has working clickable links to users previous work, scrolling UI on the header, and gives information of a portfolio.

 ## Installation